ShawnStrasser/atspm-report/README.md

 ATSPM_Report analyzes aggregated traffic signal data to identify anomalies and generates PDF reports with visualizations of potential issues.
 It can:

 - Detect unusual patterns in signal phase max-outs
+- Flag Phase Skip events where a phase waits more than 1.5× the cycle length outside of preempt windows
 - Identify problematic detector actuations
 - Flag missing data periods
 - Monitor pedestrian phase usage